-Dr. Gavin Breslin is a Senior Lecturer in Psychology in the School of Psychology, Ulster University, a member of the Sport and Exercise Sciences Research Institute and Bamford Centre for Mental Health and Wellbeing.
+Dr. Gavin Breslin is the Interim Research Director for the Psychology Research Institute at Ulster University.
+He is a Senior Lecturer in Psychology in the School of Psychology, and a member of the Bamford Centre for Mental Health and Wellbeing.

-Gavin has published extensively both nationally and internationally in the area of mental health and well-being, including two books entitled, Sport and Exercise Psychology: Practitioner Case Studies (2016, Wiley-Blackwell) and Mental Health Interventions in Sport: Research Theory and Practice (2019, Routledge).
+Gavin has published extensively both nationally and internationally in the area of mental health and well-being, including three books entitled, Sport and Exercise Psychology: Practitioner Case Studies (2016, Wiley-Blackwell); Mental Health Interventions in Sport: Research Theory and Practice (2019, Routledge) and Understanding Sport Psychology (2021, SAGE).
 He has led on systematic reviews, cross sectional, prospective, and case studies on mental health, and has designed RCT interventions using psychological behaviour change theory to enhance health and well-being for children and adults in schools, sports clubs, prisons, secure hospitals and workplace settings.

 Along with teaching and research responsibilities, he has worked with national and international athletes and teams in sport psychology, he has advised various sport associations on how to develop actions to improve the mental health and wellbeing of their organisations.